pilight/pilight/docs/source/eventing/examples/mail1.rst

 .. rubric:: Description

-Send a mail when one of the computer goes offline.
+Send a mail when a computer goes offline.

 .. rubric:: Devices